History of the Soviet Union (1964–1982): Gerontocracy

-After the reshuffling process of the Politburo ended in the mid-to-late 1970s, the Soviet leadership evolved into a gerontocracy, a form of rule in which the rulers are significantly older than most of the adult population.
+After the reshuffling process of the Politburo ended in the mid-to-late 1970s, the Soviet leadership evolved into a gerontocracy, a form of governance in which the leaders are significantly older than most of the adult population.

 The Brezhnev generation — the people who lived and worked during the Brezhnev Era — owed their rise to prominence to Joseph Stalin's Great Purge in the late 1930s.
 In the purge, Stalin ordered the execution or exile of nearly all Soviet bureaucrats over the age of 35, thereby opening up posts and offices for a younger generation of Soviets.
-This generation would rule the country from the aftermath of Stalin's purge up to Mikhail Gorbachev's rise to power in 1985.
+This generation would lead the country from the aftermath of Stalin's purge up to Mikhail Gorbachev's rise to power in 1985.
 The majority of these appointees were of either peasant or working class origin.
 Mikhail Suslov, Alexei Kosygin, and Brezhnev are prime examples of men appointed in the aftermath of Stalin's Great Purge.

 The average age of the Politburo's members was 58 years in 1961, and 71 in 1981.
 A similar greying also took place in the Central Committee, the median age rising from 53 in 1961 to 62 in 1981, with the proportion of members older than 65 increasing from 3 percent in 1961 to 39 percent in 1981.
 The difference in the median age between Politburo and Central Committee members can be explained by the fact that the Central Committee was consistently enlarged during Brezhnev's leadership; this made it possible to appoint new and younger members to the Central Committee without retiring some of its oldest members.
 Of the 319-member Central Committee in 1981, 130 were younger than 30 when Stalin died in 1953.

 Young politicians, such as Fyodor Kulakov and Grigory Romanov, were seen as potential successors to Brezhnev, but none of them came close.
 For example, Kulakov, one of the youngest members in the Politburo, was ranked seventh in the prestige order voted by the Supreme Soviet, far behind such notables as Kosygin, Podgorny, Suslov, and Kirilenko.
 As Edwin Bacon and Mark Sandle note in their book, Brezhnev Reconsidered, the Soviet leadership at Brezhnev's deathbed had evolved into "a gerontocracy increasingly lacking of physical and intellectual vigour".